Today’s date marks the 74th anniversary of the Allied landings in Normandy.

 2014 D-DAY COIN

-In 2014, to mark the 70th anniversary of D-Day, the Royal Canadian Mint issued a pure silver coin with a unique first-person perspective of the peril faced by Canadian soldiers during their landing at Juno Beach.
-The angled horizon in the background recreates the rough sea conditions, as the transport vehicle and its occupants are tossed about by tall waves just off the shores of Normandy.
+In 2014, to mark the 70th anniversary of D-Day, the Royal Canadian Mint issued a $10 pure silver coin with a first-person perspective of the peril faced by Canadian soldiers during their landing at Juno Beach.
+The angled horizon in the background recreates the rough sea conditions as the transport vehicle and its occupants are tossed about by tall waves just off the shores of Normandy.
 The detailed reverse—designed by Canadian artist Maskull Lasserre—serves as a tribute to the Canadian veterans of the Second World War and their legacy of service and sacrifice in Normandy and beyond.

 “On June 6, Canadians from coast to coast to coast will pause to remember the 70th anniversary of the Allied landing in Normandy, which was an important offensive which allowed Allied forces to establish a foothold in Western Europe and open up another battlefront, thus paving the way to Allied victory,” said Julian Fantino, then veterans affairs minister, in 2014.

-The coin’s obverse, designed by Susanna Blunt, also features a rare twist—typically, the obverse of a coin features the reigning monarch, but this coin features the reigning monarch during the Second World War, King George VI.
+The coin’s obverse, designed by Susanna Blunt, also features a rare twist: typically, the obverse of a coin features the reigning monarch, but this coin features the reigning monarch during the Second World War, King George VI.